 In agriculture it is especially important because microwave digestion using acids such as nitric acid and mixing with hydrogen peroxide is very useful to analyze the most elementary components of soil samples.
 Knowing the components of certain types of soil is vital in the agricultural sector as farmers need to know which soils are suitable for planting.
 It is equally important because tissue analysis of plants and fruits can also be done.

 We at Kalstein, have microwave digesters useful for agricultural laboratories and any laboratory where the use of microwave digestion is vital.
 Our digesters are characterized by:

 - Optional number of containers, up to 12 containers to meet different digestion requirements.

 - Real-time monitoring of both the temperature and pressure of each vessel.

-When you make your PURCHASE with us, you will get a high quality equipment since we are the MANUFACTURERS of each of these equipment, besides this, you will not find in other better PRICES than those offered by our company.
-To view our catalog of microwave digesters go to HERE
+When you make your PURCHASE with us, you will get high quality equipment since we are the MANUFACTURERS of each of these equipment, besides this, you will not find in other better PRICES than those offered by our company.
+To view our catalog of microwave digesters, go HERE

 For more information about our other equipment visit HERE